quiddihub/dojono-form/README.md

 an application-rejected.html and an application-success.html file.
 an decline-flexy.html that alerts the user that there applicaton has been rejected

-There is also an example folder which holds both the iframe files as well as some of the assets files and images files as well a technical implementation guide to show users how to implement the forms correctly
+There is also an example folder which holds both the iframe files as well as some of the assets files and images files as well a technical implementation guide to show users how to implement the forms correctly which [can be found on the wiki](https://github.com/quiddihub/dojono-form-development/wiki)